robert-kisteleki/goat/README.md

 * finding measurements
 * scheduling new measurements and immediately show its results
 * stopping existing measurements
+* modify participants of an existing measurement (add/remove probes)
 * downloading and displaying results of measurements
 * tuning in to result streaming
 * loading a local file containing measurement results